julian-risch/ESIDA2021/README.md

 We collected a set of news articles covering the same stories, which is available [here](https://owncloud.hpi.de/s/3z1Bv8AcdXTXqrV).

 ## Paper
-Our paper ComEx: Comment Exploration on Online News Platforms is currently under review at the ACM SIGIR Conference on Human Information Interaction and Retrieval (CHIIR):
+Our paper ComEx: Comment Exploration on Online News Platforms has been accepted by the ESIDA Workshop at the ACM Conference on Intelligent User Interfaces (IUI):

     @inproceedings{rischandrepke2021comex,
     title = {ComEx: Comment Exploration on Online News Platforms},